gengojs/core/README.md

 The core of gengo.js that manages i18n and l10n.

 ## Status

+**09/23/15**:

+Hey!
+First of all, apologies for any delays in gengo.js.
+I've been working on another project called [Mr Doc](https://www.github.com/mr-doc/mr-doc).
+It's a tool that generates beautiful docs and I've improved it because I really needed a better way to document my source.
+So I hope to go through everything as I document them well.
+Some changes did occur as I was working on Mr. Doc.
+I've decided to move all gengo.js related projects from my personal Github account to a dedicated [account](https://github.com/gengojs).
+There, you will find everthing you need to work on gengo and contribute.
+Finally, I did generate the docs for the core so see Documentation.
+Well, that's all for now!
+Happy coding!

 As of 8/29/15, I've decided to go through the core and the plugins and refine them so that it will be easier to create the docs and hopefully easier to understand how to create plugins.